yuki-js/blockchain-spec/3-of-4-multisig-escrow.md

 * Platform Administrator - A person or organization running the escrow platform.
 * Platform server - An online computer which is run by platform administrator and manages users' order.

-Each has own private key.
+Each has own private key in one's computer.

 ## Specification